Login

 See a Pelvic Floor physical therapist

-A trained pelvic floor PT or OT will help you determine safe stability and strengthening exercises for you to do during pregnancy, contact Femina PT for more information and to schedule today.
+A trained pelvic floor PT will help you determine safe stability and strengthening exercises for you to do during pregnancy, contact Femina PT for more information and to schedule today.

 References: